chejazi/rebase-contracts/README.md

 Neither the Rebase team nor the restaking apps ever control your funds: _only you_ can withdraw staked assets from Rebase, and you can do so _at any time_.

-Each token a corresponding reToken ERC-20.
+Each token has corresponding reToken ERC-20 automatically deployed by Rebase.
 When you stake ERC-20s in Rebase, you get a corresponding amount of _reTokens_.
 For example $DEGEN has [$reDEGEN](https://basescan.org/token/0x5f09c2fa5c4e11fa88964a549dfad2b6fd0c50ab]) which represents $DEGEN staked in Rebase.
-In order to unstake, stakers need to hold the corresponding amount of $reDEGEN in their wallet.
+In order to unstake, stakers need to hold the corresponding amount of $reDEGEN in their wallet, which is subsequently burned.

 Users can stake their tokens, obtain reTokens, and do various actions with those reTokens.
 Some use cases include:
 - Create liquidity around staked assets (liquid staking)